Appendix A - Evaluation Committee Formation and Procedures

 What is the best way to establish the evaluation plan?

 The first step in developing the evaluation plan is to identify parameters to be used in the solicitation method.
 These parameters will measure the most important aspects of the offerors proposals.
 Weighted rating factors are then assigned to the parameters which become the evaluation criteria and must reflect the relative importance of each factor in the overall evaluation.
 By reviewing the proposed weighting at this stage, Procurement can help the end-user ensure that the most significant factors drive the choice of the recommended offeror.
-Again the relative weighting of each component will differ for each RFP issuance.
+Again, the relative weighting of each component will differ for each RFP issuance.
 Finally, the plan must indicate which offeror selection method will be used.

 To establish the evaluation plan, considerable collaboration with and input from the end-user must be secured.
 Consensus among all interested parties as to the manner in which proposals will be evaluated, as well as the process and methods used must be achieved prior to the commencement of the solicitation.

 The purpose of the evaluation process is to identify the most responsive proposal and to ensure sufficient accurate information is included to make a sound decision.
 A well-defined and thorough RFP will result in a solicitation with multiple responses.
-Inclusion of the evaluation method and criteria within the RFP is vital to achieving proposals that will meet the objective of the solicitation.
+The inclusion of the evaluation method and criteria within the RFP is vital to achieving proposals that will meet the objective of the solicitation.

 What is the best way to establish the evaluation criterion?